 Action # Title Description Total Funds Contributing 2.3 Teacher Peer Observation and Collaboration 2021-22 We seek to foster a collaborative environment drawing on the rich resources we already have.
 We will set a schedule and format for observations, including follow-up conversations to debrief.
 The cost associated with this may include paying for substitute teachers to cover classes while teachers observe each other.
 2022-23 We seek to foster a collaborative environment enriching our teachers skills and knowledge to further develop and tap into the resources we already have in our organization.
 We will set a schedule and format for observations, including follow-up conversations to debrief.
 The cost associated with this may include paying for substitute teachers to cover classes while teachers observe each other, professional development in specific areas for specific teachers and coaching.
 2023-24 We continue to build a collaborative environment enriching our teachers skills and knowledge to further develop and tap into the resources we already have in our organization.
-We will set a schedule and variety of formats for observations, including follow-up conversations to debrief.
-The cost associated with this may include paying for substitute teachers skills and knowledge to further develop and tap into the resources we already have in our organization.
 We will set a schedule and a variety of formats for observations, including follow-up conversations to debrief.
-The cost associated with this may include paying for substitute teachers to cover classes while teachers observe each other, professional development in specific areas for specific teachers observe each other and a variety of formats for observations, including follow-up conversations to debrief.
-The cost associated with this may include paying for substitute teachers to cover classes while teachers observe each other, professional development in specific areas for specific teachers and coaching. \$23,800.00 No 2.4 Salary increases & Maintenance 2021-22 We see a need to implement a higher salary scale to attract and retain high quality teachers.
+The cost associated with this may include paying for substitute teachers to cover classes while teachers observe each other, professional development in specific areas for specific teachers and coaching. \$22,739.00 No 2.4 Salary increases & Maintenance 2021-22 We see a need to implement a higher salary scale to attract and retain high quality teachers.
 2022-23 As best we can with limited funds, we intend to maintain competitive salaries, benefits and supports for our staff.
 2023-24 As best we can with limited funds, we intend to maintain competitive salaries, benefits and supports for our staff.
-Additionally other factors will be investigated that may positively impact teacher retention. \$3,800,000.00 No
+Additionally other factors will be investigated that may positively impact teacher \$3,800,000.00 No

-Action # Title Description Total Funds Contributing 2.5 Professional development 2021-22 Professional development provided by the school will be aimed at increasing test scores for low-income, low-performing students.
+Action # Title Description Total Funds Contributing retention, or provide additional teaching staff such as interns or student teachers.
+2.5 Professional development 2021-22 Professional development provided by the school will be aimed at increasing test scores for low-income, low-performing students.
 2022-23 Professional development provided by the school will first be aimed at increasing test scores for low-income, low-performing students and then to raise the level of instruction for all students.
-This may include supporting teachers with individualized professional development, for induction programs and/or helping with credential needs. \$18,500.00 Yes 2023-24 Professional development provided by the school will first be aimed at increasing academic understanding, resulting in improving test scores for low-income, english learner, and students who are homeless or in the foster care system, along with other low-performing students, and then to raise the level of instruction for all students.
 This may include supporting teachers with individualized professional development, for induction programs and/or helping with credential needs.
+2023-24 Professional development provided by the school will first be aimed at increasing academic understanding, resulting in improving test scores for students with IEPs, low-income, english learner, and students who are homeless or in the foster care system, along with other low-performing students, and then to raise the level of instruction for all students.
+This may include supporting teachers with individualized professional development, for induction programs and/or helping with credential needs. \$18,500.00 Yes

-An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.